jsvine/pdfplumber/README.md

 To turn any page (including cropped pages) into an `PageImage` object, call `my_page.to_image()`.
 You can optionally pass *one* of the  following keyword arguments:

 - `resolution`: The desired number pixels per inch.
-Defaults to 72.
+Default: `72`.
+Type: `int`.
 - `width`: The desired image width in pixels.
+Default: unset, determined by `resolution`.
+Type: `int`.
 - `height`: The desired image width in pixels.
+Default: unset, determined by `resolution`.
+Type: `int`.
+- `antialias`: Whether to use antialiasing when creating the image.
+Setting to `True` creates images with less-jagged text and graphics, but with larger file sizes.
+Default: `False`.
+Type: `bool`.

 For instance: